 II.
 Researching a Single Product in Cerebro

-3. You can search a single product, or up to 10 separate products simultaneously.
-(Elite members can search up to 20 products at a time.)
+3. You can search for a single product or multiple products simultaneously.
 To begin a single product search, you will need to have a seed product’s Walmart Product ID.
 Go to walmart.com, search for a product, click on the product listing page, and copy the Product ID from the URL string.

 You can also find the Product ID by running Helium 10’s product research tool, Xray, and copying it from there into the search results.
 Xray is part of the Helium 10 Chrome Extension.
 If you don’t have the latest version of the Helium 10 Chrome Extension, you can read how to install it in the article, “How Do I Install and Navigate the Helium 10 Chrome Extension?”
 To see the Product ID in Xray, click on the Xray button while on a search results or product page.